9 Skincare Secrets That Guarantee a Great Glow

-It’s called a derma roller.
-(Picture a mini paint roller studded with tiny metal needles.)
-It pricks holes in the skin’s top layer (pain is minimal), with the aim of creating minuscule pathways for lotions and serums to burrow deeper into the epidermis and so be more effective, says Mashell Tabe, an Albuquerque-based aesthetician, who uses a derma roller almost every night.
-Her favorite is the Clinical Resolution MTS Roller ($130, moveitgear.com).
+Picture a mini paint roller studded with tiny metal needles and you have yourself a derma roller.
+The popular tool pricks holes in the skin’s top layer (pain is minimal), with the aim of creating minuscule pathways for lotions and serums to burrow deeper into the epidermis and so be more effective, says Mashell Tabe, an Albuquerque-based aesthetician, who uses a derma roller almost every night (our favorite is the ORA Gold Deluxe Microneedle Dermal Roller $30; dermstore.com).
 She also swears by in-office microneedling (which ranges from $250 to $1,000), a more intense procedure that involves a motorized needling device that goes deeper into the skin, causing tiny wounds and stimulating collagen production.

 Learn to Love Your SPF

 Knowing that you need to wear sunscreen daily and actually doing it are two different things, says Whitney Bowe, a New York City dermatologist, who advocates finding a sunscreen that you really like so you will be more inclined to slather it on.
-One of her favorites is Equitance Sunscreen Broad Spectrum SPF 36 ($30, equitance-us.com), which has linoleic acid to help fade sun damage while preventing it.
-Marmur’s picks: SkinCeuticals Physical Fusion UV Defense SPF 50 ($34, dermstore.com), since it is lightweight and suits days when she’s both indoors and out; and EltaMD UV Daily Tinted Broad-Spectrum SPF 40 ($29, dermstore.com) for exercising.
+Marmur’s picks: SkinCeuticals Physical Fusion UV Defense SPF 50 ($34, dermstore.com), since it is lightweight and suits days when she’s both indoors and out; and EltaMD UV Daily Tinted Broad-Spectrum SPF 40 ($31, dermstore.com) for exercising.
 “It’s mineral and a bit thicker, so it has staying power,” she says.
-Tabe swears by Jane Iredale Powder-Me Dry SPF 30 ($47, janeiredale.com).
-“I apply it throughout the day,” she says.
-“It can easily be put on over makeup.”

 Treat From the Inside